GoogleChrome/web.dev/src/site/content/en/mini-apps/an-example-project/index.md

 ## HIIT Time example app

-For this chapter, I have built a baseline example of such a HIIT timer application aptly named "HIIT Time" that lets the user define and manage various timers, always consisting of a high and a low intensity interval, and then select one of them for a training session.
+For this chapter, I have built a basic example of such a HIIT timer application aptly named "HIIT Time" that lets the user define and manage various timers, always consisting of a high and a low intensity interval, and then select one of them for a training session.
 It is a responsive app with a navbar, a tabbar, and three pages:

 - **Workout:** This is the page that is active during a workout.
-It lets the user select one of the timers and features three progress rings for the number of sets, the active period, and the resting period.
+It lets the user select one of the timers and features three progress rings:  the number of sets, the active period, and the resting period.
 - **Timers:** This page serves for managing the existing timers and for creating new ones.
 - **Preferences:** This tab allows the user to toggle sound effects and to select the language and theme.